RetroPie/RetroPie-Docs/docs/Arcade.md

 ## Overview

-Here are the general steps you will follow.
-Each step is explained in detail in the sections below.

-1. **Choose your arcade emulator(s)**

-    RetroPie comes equipped with several arcade emulators.
-Depending on your hardware and software setup, some emulators are a better option than others.
+RetroPie comes with multiple arcade emulators and each emulator requires a specific romset to work.

-2. **Download the right ROMs**

-    We don't like telling people where to download ROMs.
-But we can tell you which ROM _versions_ to get, based on your setup.

-3. **Transfer ROMs to Raspberry Pi**

-    Arcade ROMs go in `/home/pi/RetroPie/roms/arcade`.
+Each emulator is optimised for different hardware and different games so read the following sections to know which emulator to use and subsequently which romset is required for that emulator.

 ## Step 1: Choose your arcade emulator(s)